Jan Zamoyski: Remembrance

-The fame of Zamoyski, significance in life, endured after his death.
+The fame of Zamoyski, his significance in life, endured after his death.
 He was praised by artists such as Szymon Starowolski and Julian Ursyn Niemcewicz, and historians, including Stanisław Staszic, Stanisław Tarnowski and Artur Śliwiński.
 There were also those critical of him: Hugo Kołłątaj, Józef Szujski, Michał Bobrzyński.
 Nonetheless, Polish historiography and culture treatment of Zamoyski is mostly positive, and historian Janusz Tazbir remarked that Zamoyski's posthumous career was even more magnificent than his real one.
 Leśniewski, ending his recent biography of Zamoyski, concludes that he is a significant, if controversial, figure of Polish Renaissance.

 Zamoyski was the subject of several paintings and drawings.
 Most notably, he is one of the characters in two large paintings by Jan Matejko, featured on the Skarga's Sermon and Batory at Pskov.

 Political and military leader

 Having control of both the Chancellorship and the Grand Hetman office, Zamoyski was one of the most powerful people in the country, having obtained both the power of Grand Hetman (commander in chief of the armed forces) and that of chancellor, combined for the first time in the hands of one person.
 He was responsible for much of the Polish internal and foreign policies.
 He is considered to be one of the most prominent statesmen in Polish history.

-Even though his military career begun almost as an afterthought, or by accident, Zamoyski is also remembered as one of the most accomplished Polish military commanders.
+Even though his military career began almost as an afterthought, or by accident, Zamoyski is also remembered as one of the most accomplished Polish military commanders.
 In his tactics, he favored sieges, flanking maneuvers, conserving his forces, and the new Western art of fortification and artillery.
 The war with Muscovy shown him to be a skilled commander in sieges, and latter events would prove him to be an equally able leader in the open field.